splynx/docs/files/en/customer_management/search/search.md

 Search
 ==========

-The Search engine in SPLYNX is divided in:
+The Search engine in SPLYNX is divided into:

-* Search a customer or a card
+* Searching for a customer or a card
-* Search inside a table
+* Searching within a table
-* Search the entire system
+* Searching the entire system

 ## Customer search
 To search a customer, click on `Customers Menu → Search`.
-In the search window it's possible to create a customized search that will query the customer database.
+In the search window it's possible to perform a customized search that will query the customer database.

 ![Customer search](customer_search.png)

-Here you will be able to use different parameters for the search, such as:
+Here you will be able to use different parameters for searching, such as:

 * **ID** - ID of the customer
 * **Login** - the login of the customer